qemu/qemu/docs/about/deprecated.rst

 encourage users to use 64 bit builds of QEMU for analysis work whatever targets they are instrumenting.

+TCG Plugin support not enabled by default with TCI (since 9.2)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+While the TCG interpreter can interpret the TCG ops used by plugins it is going to be so much slower it wouldn't make sense for any serious instrumentation.
+Due to implementation differences there will also be anomalies in things like memory instrumentation.

 System emulator CPUs
 --------------------